 Asia shares set to rise after S&P 500, Dow hit records on strong economic data

-Asian equities are poised to rise on Tuesday after the S&P 500 and Dow indexes set records as a streak of strong U.S. economic data fueled optimism even as a smaller-than-expected climb in 10-year Treasury notes eased inflation concerns.

-REUTERS: Asian equities are poised to rise on Tuesday after the S&P 500 and Dow indexes set records as a streak of strong U.S. economic data fueled optimism even as a smaller-than-expected climb in 10-year Treasury notes eased inflation concerns.
+REUTERS: Asian equities are poised to rise on Tuesday (Apr 6) after the S&P 500 and Dow indexes set records as a streak of strong US economic data fuelled optimism even as a smaller-than-expected climb in 10-year Treasury notes eased inflation concerns.

 The S&P 500 and the Dow - the benchmark Wall Street indexes - have rallied in recent sessions as widespread vaccinations and an unprecedented government stimulus boosted investor confidence in an economic rebound and spurred demand for sectors, including energy, financials and materials, which are primed to benefit from economic reopening.